anselm/blox/IDEAS.md

 	i can tell functions apart by the keyvalue, i can tell behaviors apart by the reserved name on the key i cannot tell some literals apart - unless i disallow hashes as literals, or disallow literals entirely?

-# event chains and gathering up of events
+# [ DONE ] event chains and gathering up of events

 	there's a pretty deeply woven idea that most activity in this system is event driven, and events percolate to named handlers this is so that users who work directly on documents can decorate a blox or a behavior with a handler and do work